Fuddruckers

 Fuddruckers (sometimes abbreviated as Fudds) is an American fast casual, franchised restaurant chain that specializes in hamburgers.
-As of 2019, Fuddruckers had 49 company-operated restaurants and 107 franchises across the United States and around the world.
+As of 2026, Fuddruckers had 42 restaurants across the United States, 2 in Canada, and 1 in Mexico.
 The company headquarters is in Houston, Texas.
 On September 8, 2020, Fuddruckers owner Luby's, Inc. announced that they planned to liquidate existing assets, including Fuddruckers' assets, distributing the proceeds to investors after the proposed sale of the chains.
 On June 21, 2021, Black Titan Franchise Systems announced a deal to acquire Fuddruckers for $18.5 million.